Johnhalk/Cards/README.md

 Add more user stories
 ## Testing

-- There are 48 tests in total, all passing:
+- There are 48 tests in total, all passing using the testing framework py.test:

 ![Imgur](http://imgur.com/raNLo6a.png)